 Translation and Interpreting Services

-The Shanghai Consulate-General cannot interpret or translate documents.
+The Consulate does not interpret or translate documents.
 These links provide details of local lawyers and translators.